CFiggers/calebsnotes/content/how-do-i-grind-coffee-beans-myself.md

 ---
 title: How Do I Grind Coffee Beans Myself?
-updated: 2020-12-08
+updated: 2020-12-09
 ---

 The short answer is, you need a good **coffee grinder**.
 What makes a coffee grinder good?
-Basically three things:
+Basically four things:

 - Consistent Grind
 - Precise Grind